 - How does the cost of full coverage compare to liability only?

-- FAQ: Cheapest full coverage auto insurance
+- Frequently ask questions: Cheapest full coverage auto insurance

-Who has the cheapest full-coverage auto insurance?
+Which companies offer the cheapest full coverage auto insurance?

 The insurance companies listed below offer the cheapest average full coverage rates but remember – your coverage needs and specific driver profile will impact insurance costs, so your premium may be higher or lower than the average.